CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

 1. Observe the results of the console project.

-    > You should see five aliases printed to the console window.

 1. Click the **🗙** symbol to close the terminal pane.

 1. Within the **Program.cs** editor tab, locate the **Main** method.